Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 There are currently 4 different branches:

 - [NvRTX](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/NvRTX): This branch has the most settings since it includes many settings from the [NvRTX branch](https://developer.nvidia.com/game-engines/unreal-engine/rtx-branch) of Unreal Engine.
-- [5.4](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/5.4): This branch is based on the main branch and is a port to Unreal Engine 5.4, with new Unreal Engine 5.4-specific settings.
-It will be merged to main when the FSR3 plugin becomes available for Unreal Engine 5.4.
-This branch will also be the one to receive new functionalities since it's the future main branch.
+- [main](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main): This is the default branch and the one you should use if your game is not using the [NvRTX Branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/NvRTX).
-- [main](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main): This is the default branch and the one you should use if your game is not using the [NvRTX Branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/NvRTX) of Unreal Engine or Unreal Engine 5.4.
+- [Lyra](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/Lyra): This branch make the menu look like Lyra, and even better.
+Big thanks to [ArbyKay](https://github.com/ArbyKay) for this.
 - [Enhanced Inputs](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/Enhanced-Inputs): This branch is experimental, and updates are very rare, so it will almost always be outdated compared to the other branches.
 Here, I experiment and try to make Enhanced Inputs work with CommonUI.

 ## Plugins Used